-Simply put, farmers need to start with the end in mind: What can they grow and how can they get it to customers?
-This is the simplest form of a go-to-market strategy, drawing a direct line between the product they plan to create and the end consumer.
+Simply put, farmers need to start with the end in mind: What can they grow that customers need?
+This is the simplest form of product-market fit, drawing a direct line between the product they plan to create and the end consumer need.
 From the beginning of the process straight through to the end, this strategy informs what to make, when to make it and how to deliver it.

 2. Product Creation

 With a go-to-market strategy in place, the farmer knows what to plant and when to plant it.
 They turn their focus to growing the right amount of the right product at the right time.